UPDATED: SEPTEMBER 05, 2023 | 1 MIN READ

 This offers free or low-cost health coverage for children, teenagers aged 19 and under, and women expecting a child.
 The state offers a long-term Medicaid program that helps residents pay into a long-term care program that suits their health needs and preferences.

 While age isn’t a determining factor in getting insurance, the state has one of the oldest populations in the country.
 This contributes to increased healthcare costs with more medical problems as people age.

-The state has the second-oldest population, and this means that costs for healthcare is spread across all residents regardless of how old they are.
+The state has the second-oldest population, which means that healthcare costs are spread across all residents regardless of their age.
 This tends to increase the price.

 Do I qualify for Vermont Medicaid?